What are Dental Bridges?

 A dental bridge acts as a replacement tooth after one has been knocked-out, naturally fallen out, or removed due to decay or other factors.
 A bridge is most often made up of two crowns for the teeth on either side of the gap, and a false tooth in the middle to fill the gap.
 Material used for a dental bridge is usually metal, ceramics/porcelain, or a combination.
 A dental bridge is an effective alternative to implants or partial dentures.

-Why you Might Need a Dental Bridge
+Why You Might Need a Dental Bridge

 A dental bridge is used when a gap in the teeth is present and when remaining teeth are strong enough to support it.
 A dental bridge can do one of more of the following: